|

 - MADOC:

-Variant of Welsh Madog, meaning "little
+Variant spelling of Welsh Madog, meaning "little

 - MADOG:

-"Little fortunate/good one."
 Welsh name derived from a diminutive

-form of the word mad "fortunate, good."
+form of the word mad "fortunate, good," hence "little

-- MADOKA:
+- MADOKA

-Japanese unisex name meaning "tranquil."
+unisex name meaning

 - MADS:

-Danish form of Matthew, meaning "gift of
+Danish form of Greek Mattathias, meaning "gift of

 God."

-- MAEDOC:
+- MADU:

-Old Irish name meaning "my dear Aedh."
+Old Irish Gaelic name meaning "my dear Áedh."

 - MAELEACHLAINN:

-(Mael-Maedóc): Old Irish name meaning "devotee of Maedóc."
+Gaelic name meaning "devotee of Maedóc."

 - MAGNUS:

-Roman name meaning "great."
+Roman Latin byname meaning "great."

 - MAHALAH: